 More than a feeling: Autonomous sensory meridian response (ASMR) is characterized by reliable changes in affect and physiology

-Four articles on PainSci cite Poerio 2018: 1.
+Five pages on PainSci cite Poerio 2018: 1.
 Does Massage Therapy Work?
 2. Does Craniosacral Therapy Work?
-3. The Myth of Healing Hands 4.
-Autonomous Sensory Meridian Response
+3. Use the Force!
+The myth of healing energy in massage and bodywork 4.
+Autonomous Sensory Meridian Response 5.
+Euphoric tingle therapy: optimizing therapy for autonomous sensory meridian response

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.